svaus/blog/content/posts/createwebsiteusinghugo.md

 # Publish website

 This step is really interesting.
 We will be using GitHub Pages for hosting the website.
 GitHub Pages is free for static websites.
 You can also use netlify or AWS or Azure or any other platform of your choice to host the website.

-1. Create a repository on GitHub named '{githubusername}{yourwebsitename}'.
+1. Create a repository on GitHub.
 Set the name of the repository to {githubusername.github.io}.

 ![image alt text](/CreateNewGitHubRepo.PNG)